• scathe •

 Part of Speech: Verb, transitive

 Meaning: 1.
-To harm or injure, especially by burning.
+To harm or injure.
 2. To excoriate, to rake over the coals, to chew out, to furiously criticize.